Charles H. Swannack Jr.

 Charles Henry "Chuck" Swannack Jr. (born March 9, 1949) is a former general officer in the United States Army who, once retired, called for the resignation of Defense Secretary Donald Rumsfeld.

 Swannack is a 1971 graduate of the U.S. Military Academy at West Point.
 He later earned an M.S. degree in mechanical engineering from the Georgia Institute of Technology and became a Registered Professional Engineer in Virginia.

-As a lieutenant colonel in the late 1980s, Swannack commanded the 2nd battalion (2/9) of the 9th Infantry Regiment garrisoned at Fort Ord, California.
+As a lieutenant colonel in July 1989, Swannack commanded the 2nd battalion (2/9) of the 9th Infantry Regiment garrisoned at Fort Ord, California.
 During his command, the unit deployed as part of the 7th Infantry Division (Light) for Operation Just Cause in Panama.

 On February 12, 2004 Fallujah insurgents attacked a convoy carrying Swannack and General John Abizaid, commander of US forces in the Middle East, firing on the vehicles from nearby rooftops with RPGs, after seemingly infiltrating the Iraqi security forces.

 Swannack's last position within the Army was Deputy Commanding General of the 18th Airborne Corps and Fort Bragg.
 Prior to this assignment he served as the commander of the Army's 82nd Airborne Division.
 His last rank was major general.
 On April 13, 2006, and after retirement, Swannack called for the dismissal of Secretary of Defense Donald Rumsfeld.
 In an interview with The New York Times, Swannack said: